House prices, mortgage rates and Brexit

 Are fewer people looking to buy since Brexit

-While the number of potential buyers has dropped slightly since the vote to leave, there are signs that demand is coming back.
+The number of potential buyers has risen slightly since the vote to leave.

-There were on average 330 people per estate agency branch actively looking to buy a new home in June 2016, according to NAEA Propertymark.⁷
+There were on average 330 people per estate agency branch actively looking to buy a new home in June 2016, according to NAEA Propertymark.

 Should I remortgage because of Brexit